Gluten Free Cookie Pie

 - Preheat oven to 325°F.

-- In a large mixing bowl, whisk together melted butter and sugar.
-Add in eggs and vanilla and combine.
+- In a large mixing bowl, whisk together 1/2 cup melted butter and 1 cup granulated sugar.
+Add i2 large eggs and 1 teaspoon vanilla, and whisk in.

-- With your prepared pie crust in a baking dish, poke holes in the crust using a fork.
+- Prepare 1 gluten-free pie crust and place in a baking dish.
+Poke holes in the crust using a fork.

 - Pour mixture into the pie crust and bake for 1 hour.